 LZ’s first major work, written at age 22, “Poem beginning ‘The’”

-which for the most part are simply references to other authors and works echoed
+most part they are reliable references to other authors and works echoed in

 Title “And out of olde bokes, in good feith”:

 from Geoffrey Chaucer (c.1343-1400), the Proem to the “Parliament of Fowls”:

 For out of olde feldes, as men seith,

 Cometh al this newe corn fro yeer to yere;